M-Nafi/Coderr/README.md

 <h2 align="center">Project Overview</h2>

 <p align="center">
-This project was developed as part of a training module at the **Developer Akademie**.
+This project was developed as part of a training module at the **Developer Academy**.
-The **entire frontend** was provided by the academy, while the **backend was independently designed and implemented by me**.
+The **entire front end** was provided by the academy, while I developed and implemented the back end.
 </p>
 <p align="center">
 The application consists of two separate repositories: